nikitavoloboev/data/life/lessons-learned.md

 - Be aware of my quirks and ask myself why I have them and why I do what I do
 	- for example I at once had a weird obsession with lowercasing everything just because it `felt` nicer to have everything lowercased
 	- but that is obviously a weird quirk and does no good to anyone including myself
+- What I make doesn't have to be perfect.
+It's better to make something than nothing at all, and it's better to share things early to get feedback than spending years trying to perfect something.
+- I won't be able to do everything.
+Setting constraints is key.
+I want my projects to be focused, rather than growing too much in scope and becoming a "catch all".
+- Do one thing at a time.
+Rather than trying to achieve all of my goals at once, it's best focus on completing one thing at a time.
+Sometimes external pressure can make this hard, but I try to stick to it as much as possible - I've found that it enables me to move way faster.

 ## Code
 - use switch cases over long ifs